assetgraph/assetgraph-builder/README.md

 The processing instructions are executed using the same engine that powers <a href="https://github.com/papandreou/express-processimage">express-processimage</a>
-and <a href="https://github.com/One-com/LiveStyle">livestyle with the --processimage</a> switch.
+and <a href="https://github.com/One-com/LiveStyle">livestyle</a> with the `--processimage` switch.
 You can use one of those to have the image processing instructions applied on your development setup.

 Internationalization